-Participation is recorded both during and at the conclusion of each class.
+Participation is recorded during and following the conclusion of each class.
 If you have a medical or other condition that prevents you from attending class regularly (or participating actively as described above), advise the instructor early in the semester.
 You will be required to provide confirmation of your situation from the Academic Counselor.
-See the Policy Regarding Illness and personal situations described in the Course Outline, as well as General Information for Students Registered in Social Science (regarding term tests, final examinations, late assignments, short absences, extended absences, documentation of various personal situations and academic concerns) also attached to the Course Outline.
+See the Policy Regarding Illness and personal situations described in the Course Outline, as well as the General Information for students registered in Social Science (regarding term tests, final examinations, late assignments, short absences, extended absences, documentation of various personal situations and academic concerns) also attached to this Course Outline.